Nlea/Camunda-Coding-Challenge/README.md

 ## The challenge

-### challenge 1: Get the right order of the process
+### Challenge 1: Get the right order of the process
 Inspect the project:
 ![project structure](/img/project.png)